-The Best Places to Eat at Sky Harbor International Airport
+The Ultimate Guide to Eating, Drinking, and Killing Time at Sky Harbor International Airport

 Where 'airport food' doesn’t have a negative connotation.

-America’s Friendliest Airport is expanding.
-Phoenix Sky Harbor International Airport is currently undergoing a massive modernization expansion that’s bringing the millions of travelers that pass through its gates amenities and services that make air travel a bit more palatable, including a lineup of new restaurants set to debut in 2023.
-Until then, travelers can take their taste buds on a tasty trip though Sky Harbor’s existing local restaurants, coffee shops, bars, grab-and-go spots, and cafes.
+America’s Friendliest Airport, ahem, Phoenix Sky Harbor International Airport that is, has been in expansion mode.
+After undergoing a massive modernization and refresh, including a lineup of new restaurants, millions of travelers that pass through its gates have amentities that make air travel a bit more palatable.
+Travelers can take their taste buds on a tasty trip though Sky Harbor’s existing local restaurants, coffee shops, bars, grab-and-go spots, and cafes.
 Because those in-flight pretzels don’t even compare to what you can stick a fork into before you board.

 Chef Mark Tarbell’s The Tavern is among the latest local restaurants to open at Sky Harbor.
 Like its Bitmore counterpart, The Tavern provides hungry travelers with a seemingly endless array of curated wines and bevs plus upscale, comfort food classics and notably, Tarbell’s award-winning burger and BLT sandwich.

 This award-winning craft brewery is equipped with a dining room that offers sweeping views of the far-off mountains and tarmac where you can watch the plans come and go.
 Pub grub like oversized salted pretzels and beer-battered fish and chips are standard.
 There’s also seating and standing room at the bar if you’d rather snag a pint of Mr. Pineapple on the fly.